-3. The FDA Endorses Preemption

-The FDA's most recent activity bolsters device manufacturers' preemption defense.
-The FDA recently began intervening in cases where plaintiffs seek to impose-via state law tort claims-requirements in addition to or different from FDA-imposed requirements for medical devices.
+The FDA Endorses Preemption The FDA's most recent activity bolsters device manufacturers' preemption defense.
+The FDA recently began intervening in cases where plaintiffs seek to impose - via state law tort claims - requirements in addition to or different from FDAimposed requirements for medical devices.
 The FDA has submitted amicus curiae briefs endorsing preemption principles in a number of medical device cases.
-It filed its most recent amicus brief in Horn, in which it endorsed preemption principles consistent with the majority view of the Third, Fifth, Sixth, Seventh and Eighth Circuits and unequivocally expressed the opinion that state common law claims involving Class III medical devices approved through the PMA process are preempted.43
+The FDA filed its most recent amicus brief in Horn, in which it endorsed preemption principles consistent with the majority view of the Third, Fifth, Sixth, Seventh, and Eighth circuits and unequivocally expressed the opinion that state common law claims involving Class III medical devices approved through the PMA process are preempted.44 creates pressure on manufacturers to add warnings that [the] FDA has neither approved, nor found to be scientifically required, or withdrawal of FDA-approved products from the market in conflict with the agency's expert determination that such products are safe and effective.
+This situation can harm the public health by retarding research and development and by encouraging "defensive labeling" by manufacturers to avoid state liability, resulting in scientifically unsubstantiated warnings and under-utilization of beneficial treatments.
+48

-The FDA explained that the rigorous PMA and PMA Supplement processes involve careful, expert weighing of complex scientific issues and impose specific federal design, label and manufacturing requirements.44 The FDA also stated that common law tort actions not only conflict with those federal requirements but "threaten the statutory frame work for the regulation of medical devices."45
+The FDA explained that the rigorous PMA and PMA supplement processes involve careful expert weighing of complex scientific issues and impose specific federal design, label, and manufacturing requirements.
+45 The FDA also stated that common law tort actions not only conflict with those federal requirements, but also "threaten the statutory frame work for the regulation of medical devices."

-"There are very strong public policy considerations that support the government's view that PMA approval by [the] FDA preempts a state common law tort suit that would, if successful, impose liability when a manufacturer is doing only what FDA approved."46 These include the danger posed by litigation that:
+"There are very strong public policy considerations that support the government's view that PMA approval by [the] FDA preempts a state common law tort suit that would, if successful, impose liability when a manufacturer is doing only what [the] FDA approved."47 These include the danger posed by litigation that,